Casino Deposit & Withdrawal Methods Compared November 2018 January 2019

 When you make a payment, the casino doesn’t receive your debit/credit card details.
 Instead, a random transaction number is used.
 This minimises the risk of having your data stolen.

-If you’re manage to land a win, you’ll be able to withdraw your winnings back to your eWallet, where you can withdraw to your bank account or purchase goods from merchants that accept your chosen eWallet. eWallet withdrawals are usually processed faster than traditional methods such as debit cards.
+If you’re manage to land a win, you’ll be able to withdraw your winnings back to your eWallet, where you can withdraw to your bank account or purchase goods from merchants that accept your chosen eWallet. eWallet payouts are usually processed very efficiently, allowing for many perks such as fast withdrawals.

 eWallet providers usually make it an easy process to sign up for an account, however linking your bank account or debit/credit card to your account can sometimes be a lengthy process, with verification often taking a few business days.